BrookSmith44/CV/README.md

 ##Design
 ###bio page

 The _bio.html_ page will have the same header and footer of the _index.html_ as will all the pages.
-The page will be split into four section, University, Football and Hobbies (due to cutting hobbies from the _cv.html_ because of spacing issues).
+The page will have into three blocks of information, University, Football and Hobbies (due to cutting hobbies from the _cv.html_ because of spacing issues).

 ![_bio.html_ basic layout](https://i.gyazo.com/ce178b3c3fb384c9608717eacdbd43a0.png)